- Other Years

-All projects entailing the organization of end-users, communication, transactions, infrastructure, institutions and organizational systems.
+All projects entailing the organization of communication, transactions, end-users, infrastructure, institutions and organizational systems for greater efficiency and ease of use.
 Examples include: distribution or delivery systems, ways of connecting people or enabling transactions, funding platforms, web-based communities, etc.

 Joe Gebbia is a designer and entrepreneur, and is the co-founder and Chief Product Officer of Airbnb.
 In 2009, Gebbia was listed in BusinessWeek’s Top 20 Best Young Tech Entrepreneurs.
 In 2010, he was named in Inc. Magazine’s Thirty under Thirty, and 2013, he was named in Fortune Magazine’s Forty-under-Forty.